-- 30 K-12 students in Sedgwick County participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
+- 18 high school students in Sedgwick County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
 These events were hosted by the University of Kansas Area Health Education Center.

 - Sedgwick County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD,, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.